From 2020 to 2021, the overall value of Azerbaijani exported products accelerated by 61.6% compared to $13.7 billion during 2020.

 Below are exports from Azerbaijan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Azerbaijan’s goods trail Azerbaijani importer spending on foreign products.

-Azerbaijan has highly negative net exports and therefore deep international trade deficits under the product category titled machinery including computer.
+Azerbaijan has highly negative net exports and therefore deep international trade deficits under the product categories titled vehicles and machinery including computers.

 Azerbaijani Export Companies

-Not one Azerbaijani corporation ranks among Forbes Global 2000 for 2017.
+Not one Azerbaijani corporation ranks among Forbes Global 2000.

 Wikipedia lists exports-related companies from Azerbaijan.
 Selected examples are shown below.